Hedgehogs in culture

-Hedgehogs have appeared widely in popular and folk culture.
+Hedgehogs have appeared widely in popular and folk culture, particularly in Europe, one of their native continents.
+Though not native to Oceania, hedgehogs have been introduced to New Zealand, leading to their appearance in New Zealand's culture.
+With many prominent roles in folktales, hedgehogs are also common in modern culture and media, with appearances in books, video games, television shows, and films.

 Europe

 As animals native to Europe and Africa, hedgehogs hold a place in European folklore.

-In most European countries, hedgehogs are believed to be a hard-working no-nonsense animal.
-This partially results from the folk belief that hedgehogs collect apples and mushrooms and carry them to their secret storage.
+In most European countries, hedgehogs are believed to be a hard-working, no-nonsense animal.
+This is partially derived from the myth that hedgehogs collect apples and mushrooms and carry them to their secret storage.

 It is unclear exactly how old this belief is, though the Roman author Pliny the Elder mentions hedgehogs gathering grapes by this method in his Naturalis Historia.
-In medieval bestiaries and other illuminated manuscripts dating from at least the 13th century onwards, hedgehogs are shown rolling on and impaling fruit to carry back to their dens.
-In fact, however, hedgehogs do not gather food to store for later consumption, relying on their deposited fat to survive hibernation.
-Nor is apple included in their usual diet (it has been suggested, however, that the hedgehogs may use juice of wild apples in order to get rid of parasites, similar to anting).
+In the Prophecies of Merlin, as recounted by Geoffrey of Monmouth in the 12th century, several references are made to hedgehogs carrying apples, while in medieval bestiaries and other illuminated manuscripts dating from at least the 13th century onwards, hedgehogs are shown rolling on and impaling fruit to carry back to their dens.
+However, hedgehogs do not gather food to store for later consumption, relying on their deposited fat to survive hibernation.
+Nor is apple included in their usual diet (it has been suggested, however, that the hedgehogs may use the juice of wild apples to get rid of parasites, similar to anting).
 The image remains an irresistible one to modern illustrators.
 Therefore, hedgehogs are often portrayed carrying apples – partially, to make them look cuter.

 Hedgehogs are often pictured as fond of milk; as late as the 19th century, some English villagers even believed that these creatures would suck milk out of cows' udders.
 In reality, however, hedgehogs are lactose-intolerant.